 1. Liver cleanse for dogs

-2. Checking the levels of minerals and heavy metals with HairQ test
+2. Check the levels of minerals and heavy metals with a HairQ test

-3. Supplementing your dog’s diet with GreenMin - an all natural plant based source of minerals, amino-acids and blood purifying chlorophyll.
+3. Supplement your dog’s diet with GreenMin - an all-natural, plant-based source of minerals, amino-acids and blood purifying chlorophyll.

-If you didn’t get a chance to read PART 1 click on this link here: Natural Treatment of Ears.
-If you are up to speed on PART 1, it is time to go to the next step PART 2 - STEPS 5, 6 and 7
+If you didn’t get a chance to read PART 1, click on this link here: Natural Treatment of Ears.
+If you are up to speed on PART 1, it is time to go to STEPS 5, 6 and 7.

-Before you continue reading on, I would like to you to take your hands, surround your neck with your thumbs touching your Adam’s apple and pull your hands back hard.
+Before you continue reading, I would like you to take your hands, surround your neck with your thumbs touching your Adam’s apple and pull your hands back hard.

 I hope you didn’t pass out and that you felt the pressure in your head rising.
 This is exactly how your pooch feels if he or she is a puller or if you use a retractable leash (the spring generates the pull).